Non-exchangeable Conformal Prediction with Optimal Transport: Tackling Distribution Shifts with Unlabeled Data: Proofs and Additional Theoretical Results

-where the first equality holds because of the stochastic dominance relationship, which tells us that $F_{\push{Q^\uparrow}{s}}(t) \leq F_Q(t)$ and $F_Q(t) \leq F_{\push{Q^\downarrow}{s}}(t)$ for all $t \in \R$. \end{proof} \begin{proof}[Proof of (\ref{eq:unlabeled-w1-bound})] The result follows from (\ref{eq:unlabeled-density-weighted}) by taking the maximum of $\push{P}{s}$ out of the integral as in the proof of Theorem~\ref{theo:tcgap}.
+\begin{proof}[Proof of (\ref{eq:unlabeled-w1-bound})] The result follows from (\ref{eq:unlabeled-density-weighted}) by taking the maximum of $\push{P}{s}$ out of the integral as in the proof of Theorem~\ref{theo:tcgap}.
 Alternatively, we can also prove (\ref{eq:unlabeled-w1-bound}) directly from (\ref{eq:w1-bound}) in Theorem~\ref{theo:tcgap}.
 For that, it suffices to show $W_1(\push{P}{s}, \push{Q}{s})$ is upper bounded by the term in parentheses in (\ref{eq:unlabeled-w1-bound}) and the proof immediately follows from Theorem~\ref{theo:tcgap}.
 We start by applying the triangle inequality twice to get

 Since all terms are non-negative, we can sum both inequalities, which gives us